China extends lockdown on millions in coronavirus outbreak | DW | 23.01.2020

-Chinese officials have restricted transport in 10 cities besides the virus epicenter, Wuhan.
+Chinese officials have restricted transport in at least eight cities besides the virus epicenter, Wuhan.
 A US student who recently traveled to China is being tested for the virus as health officials watch closely.

-Chinese officials on Friday extended transport restrictions in the outbreak's epicenter, Wuhan, to at least nine additional cities.
+Chinese officials on Friday extended transport restrictions in the outbreak's epicenter, Wuhan, to at least seven additional cities.

 A total of around 26 million people are currently affected by the lockdown.